1843

 1926

-All the ideas and theories that have been developed finallyfirst standard project of a functional kitchen.
-This project of the architect Margaret Shute-Lihocki was called "Frankfurt cuisine", since it was mandatory to install ten thousand apartments in Frankfurt.
-Immediately a few of the floating in the air, but never realized ideas were embodied in this miniature (1,87 x 3,44 m) kitchen.
-All the necessary furniture and equipment (stove, sink, work desk, cabinets) are compact and have the same height, which makes it possible to organize the work more rationally.
-Instead of legs, furniture is placed on a special base - it is stable and hygienic.
-The usual buffet is divided in half: on the lower cabinet-table and the top cupboard.
-Even the color of the kitchen - beige-gray tiles and blue wooden modules - obeys the need.
-Margaret heard somewhere that these colors scare away flies.
-In general, in such a kitchen, a woman can finally feel like a "housekeeping engineer", and not just a cook.
+All the ideas and theories that had been developed finally came to fruitionthe first standard project of a functional built-in kitchen.
+This project by architect Margaretha Schute-Lihotzky was called the "Frankfurt kitchen" because it was installed in ten thousand Frankfurt apartments without fail.
+Several ideas that were in the air but never implemented were embodied in this miniature (1.87 x 3.44 m) kitchen.
+All the necessary furniture and equipment (stove, sink, worktop, cabinets) are compactly located and have the same height, which allows you to organize the work more rationally.
+Instead of legs, the furniture is placed on a special plinth - this is stable and hygienic.
+The usual sideboard is divided in half: into a lower cabinet-table and an upper wall cabinet.
+Even the color of the kitchen - beige-gray tiles and blue wooden modules - is subordinated to necessity.
+Margaret had heard somewhere that these colors repel flies.
+In general, in such a kitchen a woman can finally feel like a "household engineer" and not just a cook.

 1930s